ShashaAde/Domain-Network-Project/README.md

     realm join -U Administrator portfolio.local

-  Ran into a problem, where it said I didn't have the prober permissions to join.
+  Ran into a problem, where it said I didn't have the proper permissions to join.
     - After doing research I found that editing/creating a /etc/krb5.conf and adding the following worked:

     [libdefaults]